antmendoza/temporal_java_workshop/README.md

 ## Prerequisites

-To persist the state to a file on disk, use --db-filename add `--db-filename my_test.db`
+Temporal provides a lightweight server for development (called temporal cli), that contains the server itself plus the UI and an in-memory DB.

+You can install cli from https://docs.temporal.io/cli#install Other option is to use docker-compose (https://github.com/temporalio/docker-compose)

+For this exersice we will require temporal running and to run a extra command to create a Custom Search Attribute (that will allow search workflows matching a specific key/value)

-`temporal server start-dev --dynamic-config-value frontend.enableUpdateWorkflowExecution=true`
+`temporal server start-dev --dynamic-config-value frontend.enableUpdateWorkflowExecution=true --db-filename my_test.db`
 - http://localhost:8233/